diocomweb/website/docs/programs/diode_affiliate_prorgram.md

 ## Overview

-The goal of the Commercial Affiliate Program is to expand the use of [Diode Collab ](https://diode.io/solutions/app) in organizations.
+The mission of the Diode Affiliate Program is to expand the use of [Diode Collab ](https://diode.io/solutions/app) in organizations.
+This program is a collaboration between the [Diode Foundation](https://diode.foundation) and [Diode](https://diode.io).

-In order to participate in this program, you must first register for a [Referral Code](/docs/programs/ambassador_registration_program.html) and join the Diode Affiliate zone (see "Registration" below).

 ## Goals

+The goal of this program is to reward participants for helping organizations to become paid subscribers to Diode Collab.

 Diode Collab is the pioneering application using the Diode Network.
 It is a fully end-to-end encrypted, local-first, self-custody collaboration application for teams.
 It is organized like Slack, but higher security than Signal.
 Organization who use Diode Collab get a higher security, lower cost alternative to centralized solutions on the market.
 Further, organizational users can easily create their own Zones for other walks of life - therefore organizational adoption represents a mutually beneficial sticky network effect for [Diode](https://diode.io) and the Diode Network.